 In the reign of King Naresuan, human resources, especially workers and specialists from several countries were recruited to reconstruct Ayutthaya after its defeat.
-Later in the reign of King Narai, foreign affairs and international trade became the focus.
+Later in the reign of King Narai, foreign affairs and international trade

+FIGURE 4 A Shipwreck found in Samutsakhon province.
+According to the Fine Arts department, Ministry of Culture, the ship possibly came from an Arab country became the focus.
 Siam required advanced knowledge and technology to accelerate the national development process.
 Muslims from neighboring countries, such as Javanese, Malaysian and Cham, migrated to Siam and became a part of the society.
 Meanwhile, Muslims from overseas who had prospered in international trading had the opportunity to work in the government's commercial and diplomatic offices.
 Some of them were also assigned to the royal court.